maxplanck-ie/HiCAssembler/README.md

 --num_iterations 3 --num_processors 16
 ```

 Each step of the assembly is automatically visualized.
-The following is
-an example output of HiCAssembler from #[Renschler et al. 2018] (https://www...)

 ![HiCAssembler visualization](./docs/content/images/HiCAssembler_visualization.png)